 - Can I visit my child while at camp?

-Visitors are discouraged from camp in that the program is usually disrupted.
-If a visitation is imperative, please call the Camp Office and make arrangements.
+Visitors are highly discouraged from camp.
+If a visitation is imperative, please call the Camp Office.
 Visitors must check in at the Office immediately upon arrival.
 The camp is not open to the public, especially during Summer Programs.

 - My children will be on-site at the same time, but are attending different programs.
 Will they see each other?